rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/cortical-theory/index.md

 ### Cortical columns

-Building on Mountcastle’s proposal that the neocortex is made up of identical cortical columns, we are working on filling in the pieces of the cortical circuit – understanding each layer, what the neurons are doing and how a cortical column works.
-As part of this research, we have proposed a detailed model, consistent with anatomical and physiological evidence, that cortical columns learn sensorimotor models of the world by combining sensory inputs with a movement updated allocentric location signal.
+Building on Mountcastle’s proposal that the neocortex is made up of identical cortical columns, we are working on filling in the pieces of the cortical circuit – understanding each layer, what the neurons are doing, and how a cortical column works.
+As part of this research, we have proposed a detailed model, consistent with anatomical and physiological evidence, that shows how cortical columns learn sensorimotor models of the world by combining sensory inputs with a movement-updated allocentric location signal.

 Find more information on [cortical columns](/neuroscience-research/cortical-theory/cortical-columns/).